MGT415: A Practical Introduction to Cyber Security Risk Management

 A great course to help the info sec pro understand the auditor and vice-versa.

 In this course students will learn the practical skills necessary to perform regular risk assessments for their organizations.
-The ability to perform a risk assessment is crucial for organizations hoping to defend their systems.
+The ability to perform risk management is crucial for organizations hoping to defend their systems.
 There are simply too many threats, too many potential vulnerabilities that could exist, and simply not enough resources to create an impregnable security infrastructure.
 Therefore every organization, whether they do so in an organized manner or not, will make priority decision on how best to defend their valuable data assets.
-Risk assessment should be the foundational tool used to facilitate thoughtful and purposeful defense strategies.
+Risk management should be the foundational tool used to facilitate thoughtful and purposeful defense strategies.

-MGT415.1: A Practical Introduction to Risk Assessment
+MGT415.1: A Practical Introduction to Assessing Cyber Security Risk

 9:00 AM - 5:00 PM